ToolJet/ToolJet/docs/docs/getting-started/quickstart-guide.md

     <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/quickstart-guide/preview-share-v2.png" alt="Preview And Share" />
 </div>

-Congratulations!
+Congratulations on completing the tutorial!
 You've successfully built an employee directory application and, in the process, covered the fundamentals of ToolJet.

 To learn more about how ToolJet works, explore the subjects covered in **[ToolJet Concepts](/docs/tooljet-concepts/what-are-components)**.